lukifer/TheMissingModel/README.md

 Each model is intended to be tied to a specific table.
 In your model subclass, set this value with the name of that table: ```public $table = 'my_table';```.
 Though each model is meant to represent one table, you don't have to make a model for every table, and you can still do JOINs as part of your queries (see below).
 Or, if you don't wish to tie your model to a table (for instance, when using an [Entity-Attribute-Value](http://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) schema), you can leave the $table attribute blank, in which case the ->query(), ->save(), and ->insert() methods will not function.

-Most actions return a copy of the object itself, allowing actions to be chained on the same object, similarly to jQuery or CodeIgniter's ActiveRecord.
+Most actions return a copy of the object itself, allowing actions to be chained on the same object, similarly to jQuery or CodeIgniter's Active Record.
 It is encouraged to follow this convention on your own Model classes as well (i.e., ending most methods with ```return $this;```).
 Success and failure should be determined based on the internal $Obj->errors array, and/or the presence of data.

 One last tidbit: This class assumes you use "id" as a primary key.
 If you use a different primary key, be sure to change this value in your subclassed model, or pass in the desired value to the relevant function(s).